esot321c/evm-multi-sender/README.md

 ## Adding other chains

-To add other blockchains besdies Base and Ethereum, you need to add the relevant data to `/lib/constants/evm.ts` and then import that data into `components/MultiSender.tsx` properly.
+To add other blockchains besides Base and Ethereum, you need to add the relevant data to `/lib/constants/evm.ts` and then import that data into `components/MultiSender.tsx` properly.